-Gretol can help you accelerate the development of Blockchain in smart agrticulture.
-We do this by providing a secure, data-centric, end-to-end blockchain solution to manage the entire business lifecycle.
+Gretol Intelligence (GI) and Platform can help you automate, mutualize workflows, get real-time access to clean data and advanced reporting for all your Supply Chain needs.
+We do this by providing a secure, data-centric, end-to-end privacy-enabled distributed ledger to manage the entire business lifecycle.

-A blockchain is a distributed, cryptographically-secure database structure that allows network participants to establish a trusted and immutable record of transactional data without the need for intermediaries.
-A blockchain can execute a variety of functions beyond transaction settlement, such as smart contracts.
+A distributed ledger is a distributed, cryptographically-secure database structure that allows network participants to establish a trusted and immutable record of transactional data without the need for intermediaries.
+A distributed ledger can execute a variety of functions beyond transaction settlement, such as smart contracts.
 Smart contracts are digital agreements that are embedded in code and that can have limitless formats and conditions.
-Blockchains have proven themselves as superior solutions for securely coordinating data, but they are capable of much more, including tokenization, incentive design, attack-resistance, and reducing counterparty risk.
-The very first blockchain was the Bitcoin blockchain, which itself was a culmination of over a century of advancements in cryptography and database technology.
+Distributed ledgers have proven themselves as superior solutions for securely coordinating data, but they are capable of much more, including tokenization, incentive design, attack-resistance, and reducing counterparty risk.
+The very first distributed ledger was the Bitcoin distributed ledger, which itself was a culmination of over a century of advancements in cryptography and database technology.

 Historically, databases have incorporated a centralized client-server architecture, in which a sole authority controls the central server.
 This design means that data security, alteration, and deletion rests with a single point of failure.
-The decentralized architecture of blockchain databases emerged as a solution for many of the weaknesses of centralized database architecture.
-A blockchain network consists of a large number of distributed nodes––voluntary participants who must reach consensus and maintain a single transactional record together.
+The decentralized architecture of distributed ledger databases emerged as a solution for many of the weaknesses of centralized database architecture.
+A distributed ledger network consists of a large number of distributed nodes––voluntary participants who must reach consensus and maintain a single transactional record together.

-When a digital transaction occurs in a blockchain network, it is grouped together in a cryptographically-secure “block” with other transactions that have occurred in the same time frame.
+When a digital transaction occurs in a distributed ledger network, it is grouped together in a cryptographically-secure “block” with other transactions that have occurred in the same time frame.
 The block is then broadcast to the network.
-A blockchain network is comprised of nodes or participants who validate and relay transaction information.
+A distributed ledger network is comprised of nodes or participants who validate and relay transaction information.

-Blockchain technology has a wide variety of benefits, for both global enterprises and local communities.
-The most commonly cited benefits of a blockchain are trusted data coordination, attack-resistance, shared IT infrastructure, tokenization, and built-in incentivization.
+Distributed ledger technology has a wide variety of benefits, for both global enterprises and local communities.
+The most commonly cited benefits of a distributed ledger are trusted data coordination, attack-resistance, shared IT infrastructure, tokenization, and built-in incentivization.